 - Ensure PCI compliance standards are in place.
 These standards provide a set of requirements designed to ensure that all companies that process, store or transmit credit card information maintain a secure environment.

 - Install and update antivirus software on all devices.

 - Never click on links or download attachments from unknown sources.

 - Do not use public Wi-Fi to conduct any business activities.

 - Ensure suppliers are vetted and access controls are carefully considered, as these are often points of weakness.

 - Never pay a ransom payment as there is no guarantee you will ever get your files back.

-MetaCompliance has created extensive Cyber Security awareness solutions, including content specifically focused on the education sector to address the unique threats faced by students and staff.
+MetaCompliance has created extensive Cyber Security awareness solutions.
 Get in touch with our Security Awareness Specialists for further information on how we can help transform Cyber Security training within your organisation.